-Volume Estimation: Eyeball Estimation Method (for ≤100 gallons)
+Volume Estimation: Eyeball Estimation Method (for ≤50 gallons)

-Jpili Date Location This method l is invalid if surface conditions are wet (due to rainfall, irrigation, etc.) DO NOT use this method under these circumstances.
+Spill Date :: Location: This method is invalid if surface conditions are wet (due to rainfall, irrigation, etc.) DO NOT use this method under these circumstances.
 STEP 1: Position yourself so that you have a vantage point where you can see the entire spill.
 STEP 2: Imagine one or more buckets or barrels of water tipped over.
 Depending on the size of the spill, select a bucket or barrel size as a frame of reference.
 It may be necessary to use more than one bucket/barrel size.
 STEP 3: Estimate how many of each size bucket or barrel it would take to make an equivalent spill.
-Enter those numbers in Column A of the row in the table below that corresponds to the bucket/barrel sizes you are

-STEP 4: Multiply the number in Column A by the multiplier in Column B. Enter the result in Column C.
+Enter those numbers in Column A of the row in the table below that corresponds to the bucket/barrel sizes you are using as a frame of reference.
+STEP 4: Multiply the number in Column A by the multiplier in Column B. Enter the result in Column the result in Column C. Α В С Size of bucket(s)/barrel(s) How many of this size?
+Multiplier Estimated Spill Volume x 1 gallon x 5 gallons x 32 gallons x gallons